 Acknowledgements

 We would like to thank Tim Riffe, Sebastian Klüsner, Nikola Sander and Jakub Bijak for providing very helpful comments on earlier versions of this paper.
-A previous version of this paper was presented as a poster at the second Human Fertility Database Symposium on “Population-level fertility research: State of the art”which was held at the WissenschaftsForum in Berlin on 23-24 June 2016.
+A previous version of this paper was presented as a poster at the second Human Fertility Database Symposium on “Population-level fertility research: State of the art”, which was held at the WissenschaftsForum in Berlin on 23-24 June 2016.
 We thank participants for their constructive comments.

 References